Deployr: Veteran Rolls Out Dating App for Deployed Service Members

 by Paul J. O’Leary

-“Basically,” Heitman said, “You upload a picture, unit, MOS (Military Occupational Specialty), and your gender and the app searches other profiles nearby to find the most suitable match.”
+“Basically,” Heitman said, “You upload a picture, unit, MOS (Military Occupational Specialty), and your gender.
+The app searches other profiles nearby to find the most suitable match.”

-“Let’s say,” he continued, “Your unit arrives in a FOB in Afghanistan, but you don’t know anyone there.
+“Let’s say,” he continued, “Your unit arrives in a FOB (Forward Operating Base) in Afghanistan, but you don’t know anyone there.
 You just upload your profile onto the net and start the hunt.
 You can let your phone pick up your location or even type in a grid coordinate.
-It’s really user friendly.”
+It’s real user friendly.”

 Soldiers and Marines who have beta tested the app have given it generally good reviews.
 A quick glance at the Deployr entry on a popular app store shows a variety of good and bad reviews.

 11BRangerDeathMerchant said: “It was AWESOME!
-I was totally crushing POG ass as soon as we rolled into FOB Dagger!
+I was totally crushing POG [Persons Other than Grunts] ass as soon as we rolled into FOB Dagger!
 Not that scoring has ever been a prob for me, if you know what I mean.”

 BulletSlinga504 wrote: “The app is wonky at first, but once I got a solid grid coordinate for the nearest bunker, I was in business.
 Hooked up two E-4s, a Staff Sergeant, and a Finance Captain.
 New record for me.
 Deployr is the shit!”

 SaltySoldier69 was less enthusiastic: “This whole thing is completely unnecessary.
-They they this app is ‘Tinder for Downrange?’
+They say this app is ‘Tinder for Downrange?’
 Bro, Tinder is ‘Tinder for downrange.’
 Why complicate things?”